marc2332/freya/crates/elements/src/_docs/events/mouseover.md

-The `mouseenter` event fires when the user starts hovering an element.
+The `mouseover` event fires when the user starts hovering an element.
 Usually used in combination of [`mouseleave`](crate::elements::onmouseleave).

 Event Data: [`MouseData`](crate::events::MouseData)